Techtonica/curriculum/databases/relational-databases.md

 - [Slides](https://drive.google.com/open?id=1xK7_t_yJcu4RcBkj0Gv-t5uyBCNr0g4cHKqAJSxNwY0) | [Video Walkthrough of Slides](https://drive.google.com/file/d/1V0bk3fH_8PsRE3Vz4J3qe3TTiqBClT6y/view)

 - Look through the rest of the links in the Materials Section.
-[SQL Fiddle](http://sqlfiddle.com) is the tool where you can implement your sql knowledge.
+[SQL Fiddle](http://sqlfiddle.com) is the tool where you can implement your SQL knowledge.
 Practically implement creating a database schema and perform operations on it using the tool.

 #### Relational Database Basics